7th County of London Brigade, Royal Field Artillery: Home Defence

 56th Heavy Regiment was formed at St Leonards-on-Sea, near Hastings, on 2 January 1940 from the cadre provided the previous month by 64th (7th London) Field Rgt.
 It was formed of four batteries, A, B, C and D, which were redesignated P, Q, R and S respectively on 11 March 1942.
 The regiment never received the '7th London' subtitle, but was included on the 7th Londons' regimental war memorial after WWII.
-In May 1940 it was photographed at Hastings manning 6-inch guns and 9.2-inch howitzers of World War I vintage.
+In May 1940 it was photographed at Hastings manning 6-inch guns and 9.2-inch howitzers of First World War vintage.
 The 9.2-inch was an effective but relatively immobile siege gun.
 The regiment was serving in Eastern Command of Home Forces, and transferred to South-Eastern Command when that was split off in 1941.

-The 7.2-inch howitzer (a relined 8-inch howitzer from World War I) began to be issued to heavy regiments in 1942, and by then the regiment had its own signal section of the Royal Corps of Signals and Light Aid Detachment of the Royal Electrical and Mechanical Engineers, ready for mobile warfare.
+The 7.2-inch howitzer (a relined 8-inch howitzer from the First World War) began to be issued to heavy regiments in 1942, and by then the regiment had its own signal section of the Royal Corps of Signals and Light Aid Detachment of the Royal Electrical and Mechanical Engineers, ready for mobile warfare.
 In October 1942 the regiment was assigned to First Army preparing for the landings in North Africa (Operation Torch).
 On 1 January 1943 the four batteries were redesignated 15, 17, 18 and 19 Hvy Btys.

 Tunisia

 56th Heavy Regiment landed in North Africa with 16 x 7.2-inch howitzers and reached the front line in Tunisia in mid-January 1943 – the first Royal Artillery regiment of heavy artillery to go overseas since Dunkirk.
 It formed part of 1st Army Group Royal Artillery (1st AGRA) a new kind of formation developed by the gunnery tacticians as powerful artillery brigades, usually comprising three medium regiments and one heavy regiment, which could be rapidly moved about the battlefield, and had the punch to destroy enemy artillery.
 The first AGRA HQs had been formed in August 1942 and officially sanctioned in November in time for Torch.
 1st AGRA came into action in February 1943 on XIX French Corps' front.

-56th Heavy Rgt was with V British Corps to supported 78th Division's preparatory attacks in early April for the subsequent Battle of Longstop Hill.
+56th Heavy Rgt was with V Corps to support 78th Division's preparatory attacks in early April for the subsequent Battle of Longstop Hill.

 Italy

-56th Heavy Regiment served in 2nd AGRA during the Italian Campaign.
+56th Heavy Regiment served in 2nd AGRA during the Italian campaign.
 For example, it was alongside 56th (L) Division's guns firing in support of 201st Guards Brigade's attack on 'Bare Arse Ridge' on 6 November during the Battle of Monte Camino.
 It supported 56th (L) Division again during the assault crossing of the Garigliano in January 1944.

 In February 1944, 2nd AGRA was sent without 56th Heavy Rgt to support the New Zealand Corps.
 By late May, 2nd AGRA, with 56th Heavy Rgt once more under command, was supporting X Corps' advance after Operation Diadem had broken through the German Winter Line, and the subsequent pursuit to Lake Trasimeno and advance to Florence.
 It continued with X Corps during Operation Olive to breach the Gothic Line.